SammyKrosoft/Clean-Exchange-Log-Files/README.md

 ```

-You'll see this when it's cleaning up:
+You'll see the progress bars (one for the folder it's cleaning, and one for the files it's cleaning for each folder):
 ![image](https://user-images.githubusercontent.com/33433229/112651455-c8925e80-8e22-11eb-9b5b-4dfcc98b0e46.png)